model-checking/kani-verifier-blog/_drafts/announcing-the-kani-rust-verifier-project.md

 Of course, it's equally important to state what assumptions this result relies on.
 As is the case for other automated reasoning tools, results from Kani depend on the harness accurately reflecting how the code will be used (such as the assumptions on symbolic variables `width` and `height` in the harness above) as well as the correctness of the tool implementation itself and the parts of the system that are not analyzed (such as the hardware that will run the executable).
-We will discuss these further in future posts.
+Understanding these limitations is an important aspect of using automated reasoning tools like Kani that we'll cover in future posts.
 In the meantime, if you'd like to understand more about automated reasoning then check out this [Amazon Science blog post](https://www.amazon.science/blog/a-gentle-introduction-to-automated-reasoning), which is a gentle introduction to the topic.

 ## Wrapping up